josiahmayanja/fyp_voting_dApp/README.md

 ## Running Unit Tests

-In the project the unit test have been written in the '`ballot.js` file located in the `test` in the Mocha framework.
+In the project the unit test have been written in the `ballot.js` file located in the `test` folder in the Mocha framework.

 To run, open terminal go to the project folder type in
 ```